Common Causes of TBI

 Both contact and non-contact sports contribute to over 300,000 brain injuries

-sports-related TBI is the key to preventing serious and permanent damage.
+concussions and other sports-related TBI is the key to preventing serious and permanent

-Proper safety equipment, including helmets, can also reduce the severity
+damage.
+Proper safety equipment, including helmets, can also reduce the

 Violence is a common cause of preventable brain injury.
 Shaken baby syndrome,